 - Present the process to be used for evidence collection, including timeline, roles and responsibilities, and how evidence will be analyzed and presented. - Review the evidence collection matrix.
 Discuss indicators of interest for each criteria.
-Discuss known available evidence and/or resources to access available data. - Assign leads for evidence collection these may include NITAG members, NITAG secretariat and/or other stakeholders (NITAG ex-officio and liaison members). - Discuss specific steps to be taken by the assigned leads, including a reminder of the timeline, instructions for who to provide the evidence to for coordination and preparation, and what to do should issues be encountered (e.g. unable to find/access the assigned evidence).
+Discuss known available evidence and/or resources to access available data.
+This can be done after the workshop by each work group - Assign leads for evidence collection these may include NITAG members, NITAG secretariat and/or other stakeholders (NITAG ex-officio and liaison members). - Discuss specific steps to be taken by the assigned leads, including a reminder of the timeline, instructions for who to provide the evidence to for coordination and preparation, and what to do should issues be encountered (e.g. unable to find/access the assigned evidence).